Nola Marino, since 2007.

 The Liberal Party’s Gordon Freeth won Forrest in 1949.
 He was appointed to the Menzies government’s ministry in 1958, and served as a minister continuously until his defeat in 1969, when Forrest was won by the ALP’s Frank Kirwan.

 Kirwan lost in 1972, going against the trend which saw the Whitlam government end 23 years of Liberal rule.
 He was defeated by Liberal candidate Peter Drummond.
 Drummond held the seat until his retirement in 1987.

 Geoff Prosser won Forrest in 1987.
 He joined the Liberal frontbench in 1990, and was appointed as a minister in the Howard government after the 1996 election.
 He only lasted until 1997, when he was forced to resign due to breaches of the code of conduct.
 He served as a backbencher until his retirement in 2007.

-Booths have been divided into five areas.
-Polling places in Bunbury, Busselton and Harvey local government areas have been divided along council lines, with the remainder of the electorate split into “South” and “Central”.
+Booths have been divided into six areas.
+Polling places in Bunbury, Busselton, Collie and Harvey local government areas have been divided along council lines, with the remainder of the electorate split into “South” and “Central”.

-The Liberal Party won a majority of the two-party-preferred vote in all five areas, ranging from 54.5% in the south to 63.5% in Busselton.
+The Liberal Party won a majority in five areas, varying from just under 52% in the south to 63.5% in Busselton.
 The ALP won a large 65.4% majority in the town of Collie.

 The Greens vote varied from 7.5% in Collie to 27.1% in the south of the seat.

 |Voter group||GRN %||LIB 2PP %||Total votes||% of votes|